hawlermathew2007/hawlermathew2007/README.md

 - 🔭 I’m currently working on a program about a cute dino wandering around user's desktop with Tkinter
 - 🌱 I’m currently learning about how to train AI
+- 📝 You can ask me about HTML, CSS, Javascript, React and Python with Pygame
+- ⚡ Fun fact: I am a gym lover, too!
+You can ask me about the Nuition for Diet and Trainng Method!

 Programming Language:
 - Beginners: C